jonlld/user-api/README.md

 ### Set up a JWT Secret

-- Choose a secret value and set ACCESS_TOKEN_SECRET in your .env file
+- Choose a secret value and add it to your .env file as below:

 ```
 ACCESS_TOKEN_SECRET=<your_secret>